ESBenchmark/ESBench/docs/guide/toolchains.md

 ### WebRemoteExecutor

-`WebRemoteExecutor` is designed to run benchmark on remote device, it serves the suites on a HTTP URL, and you can access the URL to run them.
+`WebRemoteExecutor` is designed to run benchmark on any browser, it serves the suites on a HTTP URL, and you can access the URL to run them.

 Once the page is open, it keeps pulling suites and executing them, so that you don't need to open the URL again the next time you run `esbench`.